 I also work on more conventional aspects of long-baseline neutrino physics.
 I recently completed a study of the complementarity of DUNE and T2HK (arXiv:1612.07275), showing to what extent the global programme benefits from diversity of design.
 Around 2013, I worked as a member of the LAGUNA-LBNO collaboration, where I was part of the Physics Task Force which developed and ran the simulations studying the long-baseline physics potential of the design.
 This work was then built on the following year to perform an analysis of an optimized design, as well as the potential of a dual-baseline facility.
 In the end, the project was not continued; however, the work (and many of the physicists themselves) became a key input to the DUNE project.
 See e.g. arXiv:1312.6520 and arXiv:1412.0593

 A full list of publications can be found on inSPIRE.

 In the 2016/2017 academic year, I gave lectures on Neutrino Physics for those studying for an MSc in Particle Theory and on Quantum Theory as part of the third year undergraduate Theoretical Physics 3 module.
-I also had the pleasure of supervising four MPhys students on their research projects into various aspects of neutrino physics, oscillations and flavour symmetries.
+I also had the pleasure of supervising four MPhys students on their final-year research projects into various aspects of neutrino physics, oscillations and flavour symmetries.
 A few of whom have even gone on to become colleagues: Patricia and Lucy.

 In 2015/2016, I was lecturing Quantum Electrodynamics for the MSc course and Quantum Theory 3 for undergraduates.